theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-custom-connector.md

 ---

 ### Setup
-Along with the *Power BI Connector (beta)* destination in Xtract Universal comes a custom extension file for Power BI .
-This file is named *XtractUniversalExtension.mez* and can be found in the *powerbi* folder inside the installation directory of Xtract Universal.
+Along with the *Power BI Connector* destination in Xtract Universal comes a custom extension file for Power BI .
+This file is named *XtractUniversalExtension.pqx* and can be found in the *powerbi* folder inside the installation directory of Xtract Universal.

 This connector has been developed following Microsoft's guidelines for [custom connectors in Power BI](https://docs.microsoft.com/en-US/power-bi/desktop-connector-extensibility).

-When using *Power BI Desktop* the .mez file needs to be copied to *[Documents]\Power BI Desktop\Custom Connectors*.
+When using *Power BI Desktop* the .pqx file needs to be copied to *[Documents]\Power BI Desktop\Custom Connectors*.
 Please create this directory manually if it does not exist.
 After copying the file you may need to restart Power BI. <br>

 Also, you need to change the security level for [Data Extensions](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#data-extension-security) within Power BI to *Allow any extension to be load without validation or warning*.
 Otherwise the *Xtract Universal (beta)* datasource will not be visible within Power BI.